Azure/Enterprise-Scale/docs/wiki/Deploying-ALZ-BasicSetup.md

 **For this tutorial, three empty subscriptions are required: one subscription dedicated to host your Platform resources and two subscriptions to host your applications .**

-## 2. Launch the Enterprise-Scale Landing Zones deployment experience
+## 2. Launch the Azure landing zone portal accelerator deployment experience

-You can **initiate the deployment of Enterprise-Scale** by clicking the "Deploy to Azure" button below:
+You can **initiate the deployment** by clicking the "Deploy to Azure" button below:

 [![Deploy To Azure](https://docs.microsoft.com/en-us/azure/templates/media/deploy-to-azure.svg)](https://portal.azure.com/#blade/Microsoft_Azure_CreateUIDef/CustomDeploymentBlade/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FEnterprise-Scale%2Fmain%2FeslzArm%2FeslzArm.json/uiFormDefinitionUri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FEnterprise-Scale%2Fmain%2FeslzArm%2Feslz-portal.json)

-Alternatively you can start your Enterprise Scale deployment via [GitHub](https://github.com/Azure/Enterprise-Scale#deploying-enterprise-scale-architecture-in-your-own-environment)
+Alternatively you can start your Azure landing zone portal accelerator deployment via [GitHub](https://github.com/Azure/Enterprise-Scale#deploying-enterprise-scale-architecture-in-your-own-environment)

 ![Graphical user interface, text, application  Description automatically generated](./media/clip_image004.jpg)

-## 3. Deployment settings
+## 3. Deployment location

 On the first page, select the *cloud environment*.
 This should default to the correct Azure Cloud, *only* change this if you believe the value to be incorrect.
 Next, select the Region.
 This region will primarily be used to place the deployment resources in an Azure region, but also used as the initial region for some of the resources that are deployed, such as Azure Log Analytics and Azure automation.
 Now proceed to *Azure core setup*.